FarronF/limerick-council-meetings/meetings/2025/03/13-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 30th May 2024.md

 maintenance plan will be put in place and as the trees are not now being removed & the council

-does not see it as being a possible planning concern for the local residents.--- Cllr.
+does not see it as being a possible planning concern for the local residents.
+---
+Cllr.
 Kiely also enquired if MMC (Modern Methods of Construction) are quicker.
 Mr. Forde-Bradley

 advised that MMC are 10-50% quicker, there is often a higher quality of work and are broadly cost